Rousteing gives one-off Gaultier couture display in Paris

 Taking the codes of Gaultier — such as structured tailoring, Breton striped nautical tops and the conical bra — Rousteing let his hair down on Wednesday for an infectious and tongue-in-cheek fashion homage to Jean Paul Gaultier, who retired from couture in 2020 after a 50-year runway career.

 It was all about the quirk.
 Rousteing took Gaultier’s torso-shaped perfume bottle “Le Male,” which features a metal strap under the nozzle — and turned it into several looks.
-Garnering applause from spectators, one model strutted forth with a metal choker, striped glass top and tin micro mini.
+Garnering applause from the enthusiastic audience, one model strutted forth with a metal choker, striped glass top and tin micro mini.
 Elsewhere the famed pinstriped menswear tuxedo jacket, with voluminous proportions, was reimagined beneath a body-shaped corset.

 There were genuinely touching moments, such as when two models walked together in pregnant conical bra looks in black and flesh, touching their bellies.
 That was seen as a political statement supporting lesbians having medically assisted reproduction, something the French parliament allowed last year.